© 2005 – 2018

 Amos Jellison, a 74-year-old former railroad employee, was bludgeoned to death in his Blairstown, Iowa, mobile home either late Sunday night, Aug.
 2, 1981 or in the early morning hours of Monday, Aug.
 3, 1981, during an alleged robbery.

-Jellison’s clothed body was discovered about six feet from the main door of his 306 Prospect Street NE home at 1:30 a.m. by his nephew, Daryl Jellison of Blairstown, and Wilbur Hartz, mayor of Blairstown and part-time town marshal, the Gazette said on Aug.
+Jellison’s clothed body was discovered about six feet from the main door of his 306 Prospect Street NE home at 1:30 a.m.
+Monday by his nephew, Daryl Jellison of Blairstown, and Blairstown mayor Wilbur Hartz, a neighbor of Jellison’s and a former town marshal, the Gazette said on Aug.
 4, 1981.
 Download the Gazette’s complete story in PDF format.

 Daryl Jellison told authorities he’d received an anonymous phone call about 1 a.m. telling him his uncle was injured.

 Daryl Jellison declined to speak with reporters, but in recounting the chain of events leading to the discovery of Jellison’s body, Hartz said the caller told [Daryl] Jellison, “Your uncle’s hurt read bad, so you’d better come.”